2022 Japanese Grand Prix: FIA investigation

-On 21 October 2022, the FIA published its review into the Grand Prix with the FIA's report recognising that the deployment of the recovery could have been handled better.
+On 21 October 2022, the FIA published its review into the Grand Prix with the FIA's report recognising that the deployment of the recovery vehicle could have been handled better.

 The FIA is due to implement a warning system of recovery vehicles on track.
 The FIA stated that the VSC system would be improved so that the drivers speed limit could vary depending on where the car is in relation to the site of any on-track incident.
 In addition the FIA said it would look into further improvements to the full wet weather tyres and to circuit's drainage capabilities.
-The FIA stated the intention to review how points were awarded at the next World Motorsport Council meeting.

 The FIA abandoned the idea of rotating race directors, leaving Niels Wittich as the sole serving race director for the final four rounds of the championship.
 The rotation policy was not met with favourable reviews from drivers, as well as being in response to criticism of Eduardo Freitas' performance as race director at this event.